botaojia/pygame/README.md

 # A space shooting game

 Although this is a very naive game, I implemented it from scratch.
-All game graphics and sound effects are either created by myself, or modified using resources from https://opengameart.org/ etc.
+All game graphics and sound effects are created/recorded by myself (a few of the them are modified using resources at https://opengameart.org/ etc.)

 1. a windows executable (tested on Windows 7/10)